 After a morning of windy roads down from the mountains, we continued our attempts to find our last rabies vaccination.
 We were only 30 km from the Health Centre, but nevertheless it proved pointless.
 So off we went to Joshua Tree, joining LA satellite town traffic during rush hour.
 We're amused by free-market health care; from what we can tell, it means exorbitant fees, and bugger all service.
 We couldn't make an appointment at the Health department clinic, couldn't get an appointment at a private clinic, and didn't have time to team up a doctor's prescription and pharmacist to order the vaccination in (it would take up to a week).
-On top of that, we told (by nurses and doctors) that you couldn't get a vaccination, and asked why we would want one anyway, as the US doesn't have rabies.
+On top of that, we were told (by nurses and doctors) that you couldn't get a vaccination, and asked why we would want one anyway, as the US doesn't have rabies.
 The first statement suggests Americans don't travel; at all.
 Wrong on the second statement too: according to WHO, the US does have rabies, and we had just heard (in Yosemite) of a case of bats biting a visitor who then needed an emergency treatment.

-Please, Australia and NZ, don't move to US health care model; and whilst you're at it, don't import health care professionals from the US either.
+Please, Australia and NZ, don't move to the US health care model; and whilst you're at it, don't import health care professionals from the US either.

 4 August 2010